gary9716/MultiDisplaySpoutSystem/README.md

 # MultiDisplaySpoutSystem

-It is a panoramic projection system implemented in OpenFrameworks and was used in my art exhibition in National Taiwan Museum of Fine Arts.
-It has been demonstrated that I can let the system spawn 9 windows applications on 9 displays and run a Vive VR application all in single computer in the same time and it's pretty smooth. ( I forgot the actual frame rate but I wouldn't feel dizzy during experiencing the VR app.)
+It is a panoramic projection system implemented in Openframeworks and was used in my art exhibition in National Taiwan Museum of Fine Arts.
+It has been demonstrated that we can run the system that spawned 9 applications for projection, each of which rendered in the resolution of 1920 * 1200 and also run a Vive VR application on a single computer in the same time smoothly.
+(I forgot the actual frame rate but I wouldn't feel dizzy during the VR app experience.)
-The overall system contains 2 OpenFrameworks class and their roles are:
+The overall system contains 2 Openframeworks class and their roles are:
 1. ofApp:
-* receive an large texture via [Spout](http://spout.zeal.co/) library (In my case, it received an texture with resolution of 15390* 1200 from Unity).
+* receive an large texture via [Spout](http://spout.zeal.co/) library (In my case, it received an texture with the resolution of 15390 * 1200 from Unity).
 * show calibration GUI in calibration mode.
 * receive mouse and keyboard events.
 * receive OSC message from other application like Unity so it can be controlled via application in other platform.